Off The Beaten Track Regions

 WHERE?

 Adorning Fiji’s eastern border, the fabulous Lau islands are about as far-flung as it gets in Fiji.
 Whilst transfer services to these islands are limited, resorts like Vatuvara Private Islands Resort in the Lau group and The Wakaya Club & Spa in the Lomaiviti Group can conveniently connect guests to their private island with ease in their private planes to and from Nadi.
 If you’re one of the lucky few who make it to Lau, you’ll be rewarded with some of the most jaw-droppingly beautiful islands in Fiji.
-Captain Cook Cruises run expeditionary cruises through the islands a few times a year and many yachties have been tempted to drop anchor in the flawless, pocket-sized bays.
+Many yachties have been tempted to drop anchor in the flawless, pocket-sized bays.

 HOW TO GET THERE?